 Another coin-op conversion by the arcade conversion masters, Elite.
 This was to be a conversion of the popular arcade game, and was an ambitious one to do at that.
 Sadly although mentioned (albeit briefly) in Commodore Format, the game never … Continue reading →

 A short entry to confirm that there was another version of The Fall Guy in production for Elite Software in the early days.
-The coder was Steven Green, who would go on to code 1942 for Elite.
-So why was … Continue reading →
+The coder was Steven Green, who isn’t the same person who coded 1942 for Elite by the … Continue reading →

 A very short entry for a licence that would never actually get used in the end.
 Elite Software were pretty on the ball along with Ocean Software back in the day, getting hold of high profile licences such as Airwolf … Continue reading →